 DBA Program Composition

 DBA concentration and research project (dissertation) courses will be developed and offered on a time-phased basis.
-The scheduling of these courses will be based on expected student readiness to take them, as evidenced by the completion of a majority of the core courses.
+The scheduling of these courses will be based on expected student readiness to take them, as evidenced by the completion of most of the core courses.

-The matriculation timeframe that will apply to DBA students is as follows:
+The matriculation time frame that will apply to DBA students is as follows: